 Not all of us respond well to pressure, but that’s exactly what happens with a pressure transducer.
-If you’ve wondered how they work, these devices convert pressure into an electrical output signal such as voltage, current, and frequency.
+If you’ve wondered how a pressure transducer works, these devices convert pressure into an electrical output signal such as voltage, current, and frequency.
 Sensors, meanwhile, allow the transducers to proportionally react to the applied force of the pressure.

 Pressure transducers are commonly used for gauge pressure measurements, from leak detection to air quality monitoring.
 There are many industries that rely on pressure transducers, including: